bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (3).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  They have a many to many relationship.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  A document store is useful when working with unstructured, flexible data.
+Since there is no schema needed, this may not be appropiate when ACID is desired

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a new approach to relational databases that wants to combine both transactional ACID properites with NoSQL.
+It is trying to achieve the best of both NoSQL and RDBMS, or relational database management systems.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as